 - Clear paid maternity leave or flex-time policies.

 - More focus on the female research experience, including monitoring course loads, number of publications, and quality of mentoring.

 - More initiatives like the Boston University Women in Economics and the Women in Science at Yale (WISAY) need to be launched.

 What are your thoughts on these issues?
 What are your experiences with gender disparity in academia?
-Have you known professors or researchers who have had to deal with the challenges of balancing a new family with their careers?
-Please share with us in the comments.
+Have you known professors or researchers who have had to deal with the challenges of balancing their family with their careers?
+Please share your thoughts with us in the comments.